nextflow-io/nextflow/docs/vscode.md

 def Map meta = [:]
 ```

-The Nextflow language specification requires that variables be declared with `def`:
+In Nextflow, you should declare variables with `def` and should not specify a type:

 ```nextflow
 def a = 1